 If you’re doing endurance training, such as getting ready for a marathon, this is the optimal time to take BCAAs.
-Studies on people marathon training showed that BCAA intake during the exercise improved runners' mental and physical performance .
+A study by NIH on people marathon training showed that BCAA intake during the exercise improved runners' mental and physical performance .

 3. Post Workout